rcuocolo/PROSTATEx_masks/README.md

 ## Citation

-The article is still in production, but has been assigned a DOI.
+The article related to whole gland and zonal segmentations is still in production, but has been assigned a DOI.
 Details are:

 - Journal: Journal of Magnetic Resonance Imaging
 - Article DOI: 10.1002/jmri.27585